Vulnerabilities in WordPress Plugins: A Terrifying Trend

 Vulnerabilities WordPress Plugins Conclusion

-In conclusion, to keep your WordPress site safe users have to keep their eyes open and monitor all plugins installed.
-We recommend to remove not very important plugins in order to minimize the chance of site-hacks.
-It is also very important to update all plugins regularly.
+In conclusion, to keep your WordPress site safe, users must keep their eyes open and monitor all installed plugins.
+We recommend removing essential plugins to minimize the chance of site hacks.
+It is also crucial to update all plugins regularly.